Careers and Internships

 You can start your search on the USAJobs.gov Students page.

-- Some positions are designated as "summer student hire" so try searching for that phrase if you are looking for a summer job.
+Some positions are designated as “student trainee” or "summer student hire" so try searching for those phrases if you are looking for a summer job.
 You might also see internships listed under the position descriptions "program support specialist" or "management support clerk."
 Many positions are only open for a three-day-long application period, so BEFORE you spot a position in which you're interested,

 - create an account in USAJobs.gov,